Doctors Tried To Lower $148K Cancer Drug Cost; Makers Tripled Its Price - Slashdot

 The company made all doses the same price.
 You can buy the four times stronger pills, cut them in four parts and save yourself 75%.

-Re:Crimes against humanity (Score:4, Informative)
+Re:Crimes against humanity (Score:5, Informative)

 The company made all doses the same price.
 You can buy the four times stronger pills, cut them in four parts and save yourself 75%.